alphagov/govuk-import-export-prototype/guide/declare-exporting-goods-from-eu/change-export-declaration.markdown

    url: '/topic/business-and-self-employed/exporting-and-doing-business-abroad.html'
 ---

-If you need to amend details on an export declaration, you must:
+If you need to amend details on an export declaration, you must both:

 - complete [form C81](https://public-online.hmrc.gov.uk/lc/content/xfaforms/profiles/forms.html?contentRoot=repository:///Applications/Customs_A/1.0/C81&template=C81.xdp) online
 - send a letter of explanation to the Trade and Statistical Office